dhruvaa02/Capital-One-Credit-Points/README.md

 # Capital-One-Credit-Points

-Welcome to my Credit Card Reward Points System program for the Capital One take-home project.
+Welcome to my Credit Card Reward Points System program for the Capital One take-home project!

 In this page I will explain what is needed to use my program, how to use it, any assumptions I have made during the creation of the program, how it could be improved, and how this code could be further integrated and scaled.